Kiid-A/GoodAssJob/README.md

 # GoodAssJob
-Course Design of Data Structure and Algorithm
+BUPT 2024 Course Design of Data Structure and Algorithm